 My push-ups, despite only having progressed to 5, are now off my knees and they look and feel strong with the best form of my life.

-This has all resulted from what feels like little effort and absolutely no red or black zone.
+This has all come from what feels like little effort and absolutely no red or black zone.
 I just followed the programme and did what I was told.

-Alongside this, I have also taken the effort levels in my running and rowing training down too.
-Since training for my China marathon, I’ve been using my feet as transport.
-Running into town to get my shopping, meeting friends, mostly with my trusted backpack.
+Alongside this, I have also taken the effort levels of my running and rowing training down too.
+Since training for my China marathon, I’ve been using my feet as transport; running into town to get my shopping, meeting friends, mostly with my trusted backpack.
 Having lost my GPS watch, I’m running slower and steadier.
 It’s difficult to know if my speed and performance have improved, but it feels more enjoyable.

 I feel this controlled and consistent, let’s call it green-zone training, has been good for my mind and taught me a lot.

-It’s also translated into my approach to life too.
+It’s also moved over into my day-to-day life too.
 Not rushing around at 100mph, stepping back and assessing situations, becoming more patient and enjoying moments rather than whizzing to the next destination, always wishing for the results now.

 The grand goal?
-To train myself mentally and physically so I am ready for my Atlantic Ocean rowing challenge.
+To train myself mentally and physically so I am ready for my Atlantic rowing challenge.
 Calming my mind, working steadily, making constant progress, thinking logically and practically and enjoying every moment, even in challenging times.

 Thank you to GMB Fitness for providing me with your Integral Strength program.
 My exercises are coming along well, my rowing has improved due to a stronger motor movement in my legs and my running posture feels great.

 I used to be the hare, now I can see why the tortoise gets all the credit.

-Since writing this post, I have since run the Great Wall of China marathon.
+Since writing this post, I have run the Great Wall of China marathon.
 Despite not having trained for it, I completed it.
-It took 10 hours and 5 minutes, included over 10,000 steps with 3,300m of elevation.
+It included over 10,000 steps with 3,300m of elevation and took 10 hours and 5 minutes.

-I think my shrimp squat practise most days is what has made my legs strong enough to complete a challenge like this with little running training.
+I truly believe my GMB shrimp squat practise is what made my legs strong enough to complete this challenge with little running training.
 Thank you GMB x